byjg/yaj/README.md

 ## Documentation

-See the page "docs" for a detailed documentation about yat class.
+See the page "docs" for a detailed documentation about yaj class.